 Eric Smith will enter his third season as the recruiting coordinator for the Youngstown State baseball program in 2018-19.
+He was promoted to the top assistant position on Head Coach Dan Bertolini's coaching staff following the 2017-18 campaign.

 Most recently in 2018, the Penguins surpassed the previous season’s win totals with 18 overall wins and 10 league victories.
 The 18 total wins were the program’s most since 2010 and the Penguins swept a league opponent for the first time since 2012 when they won three straight over UIC in late March.
 With a first-round win over Oakland, YSU also notched its first Horizon League Tournament victory since it won the championship in 2014.